 Short answer: when you compare psychology vs sociology, it comes down to how many people are involved.
 Are we looking at individuals or groups?
 But that’s a short answer, and we explain much more in-depth below.

-When thinking about what you want to major in at college, there can often be confusion.
+When thinking about what you want to major in at college, there can often be some confusion.
 A lot of majors seem similar, are spelled similarly, or just sound like they are interchangeable.
-During my undergraduate experience, I studied both sociology and psychology, and began to see differences and similarities between the two.
+During my undergraduate experience, I studied both sociology and psychology and began to see differences and similarities between the two.
 Going into college, I don’t think I had the best grasp on what either one was.
 While I knew right away that I wanted to minor in psychology, I did not declare my sociology major until the end of my sophomore year.
-Thanks to my professors and the classes I took, I have a pretty good grasp on the differences and similarities between the two majors.
+Thanks to my professors and the classes I took, I have a pretty good grasp of the differences and similarities between the two majors.
 Here’s our breakdown of psychology vs sociology.

 Psychology focuses largely on the individual.
 Those who study psychology are curious about how one’s mind works, why it reacts certain ways, what causes us to behave the way we do, and what makes you “you”.
 The larger chunk of psychology centers on how the cognitive processes in an individual’s mind.
 However, there is also a field within psychology focusing on how groups are affected by the behavior of individuals.

 A really fascinating part of psychology is learning about abnormalities in the brain.
 In other words, disorders or mental illnesses, things considered “taboo” in many societies, when they are actually extremely prevalent.
 We also just completed a mental health handbook that just skims the surface of these topics, and how they relate to college students.
 Find it here.